ChainSafe/game-docs-v2/docs/v2.5/15_lootboxes.md

 ```

 ## Calculate Open Price
 Calculates open price for the player.
+This can be used to display the total cost a user would need to pay for opening X amount of lootboxes.

 ```csharp
     public async Task<BigInteger> CalculateOpenPrice(uint lootboxType, uint lootboxCount)